How Can AA Affect My Michigan Suspended or Revoked Driver's License Case?

 Brief Explanation of the Driver's License Restoration Process

-You must request a hearing with the DAAD (Driver Assessment and Appeal Division) of the Michigan Secretary of State.
+You must request a hearing with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.
 This hearing will be similar to a trial in that you will be required to testify, and evidence supporting your sobriety will be submitted.
 Witnesses may also testify on your behalf, such as family, friends, AA sponsors or others who have close contact with you.

 Some of the evidence that will be submitted are letters of reference from family, friends, co-workers, and sobriety sponsors.
 You will also need to have a substance abuse evaluation performed prior to requesting a hearing.
 Our Michigan driver's license restoration attorneys will support you through the process and work to ensure that every detail is in order so that you have the best possible chance of getting your license restored.